Kadika38/Valet/src/main/java/com/github/kadika38/planning.md

 * function still needs to be added

 Notes / Todo
--
+-   currently reworking the pos system, last part worked on is marked

 Notes for later
-- create a better setup for the menus within POS
 - find a way to validate make and color in Vehicle setter functions
 - consider pros/cons of consolodating license plates and their states as a single license plate object, in Vehicle object
 - later on, implement limited garage access for non valet employees